ar37-rs/xfce4-termux/README.md

 Using zink driver (working great on GPU Mali-G series with vulkan 1.1+ as well)

-zink xlib driver support up to OpenGL 3.2 as panfrost alternative for Mali (thanks to [alexvorxx](https://github.com/alexvorxx/zink-xlib-termux))
+zink xlib driver support up to OpenGL 3.2 as panfrost alternative for Mali (thanks to [alexvorxx](https://github.com/alexvorxx/zink-xlib-termux) for providing the build steps)

 (vgl/virgl-angle can be used co-existly for OpenGL ES and higher version of Open GL support)
 ```